Kyosuke Himuro

-Kyosuke Himuro (氷室 京介, Himuro Kyōsuke) is a former Japanese musician and singer-songwriter.
+Kyosuke Himuro (氷室 京介, Himuro Kyōsuke) is a Japanese former musician and singer-songwriter.
 He was the lead vocalist of the rock band Boøwy from 1981 to 1988.
 After the band disbanded, he went on to have a successful solo career, becoming one of Japan's best-selling artists, with 16.25 million sales.
-In 2003, HMV ranked Himuro at No. 76 on their list of the 100 most important Japanese pop acts.
+In 2003, HMV Japan ranked Boøwy at number 22 and Himuro himself at number 76 on their list of the 100 most important Japanese pop acts.
+Himuro retired from live performances in 2016 due to hearing impairment.
 He currently lives in Los Angeles, California.

-Life and career
+Career

-Himuro has frequently played music with Steve Stevens, best known as the backing guitarist for Billy Idol.
-Stevens participated in Himuro's album as a guitarist and his concert tour after his album I·De·A.
+Himuro has frequently played music with American guitarist Steve Stevens, best known for his work with Billy Idol.
+Stevens participated in Himuro's album as a guitarist and his concert tour after his album I·DÉ·A.

+Himuro's fourth album, 1993's Memories of Blue, became his first to sell over one million copies.

-On August 22, 2004, he held a concert, entitled "21st Century Boøwys Vs Himuro", at the Tokyo Dome.
-He sang many Boøwy songs for the first time in sixteen years.
+On August 22, 2004, he held a concert entitled "21st Century Boøwys Vs Himuro" at the Tokyo Dome.
+It marked the first time he sang Boøwy songs in sixteen years.